 Monitor Backlinks is another incredible SEO tool that you can use to check the good and spammy backlinks for your site.

 The best thing about using Monitor Backlinks is that it lets you easily filter the bad and toxic backlinks and quickly generate a disavow list for submission to Google.

 Here’s how it looks like;

 So there you go!
-Although there are many bad backlink checker tools out there but the above 3 are really useful in fighting against bad links.
+Although there are many bad backlink checker tools out there but the above 3 are really useful in fighting against spam links.

-Now, let’s talk about the most important question: how to remove bad backlinks from your site altogether?
-Here’s a step by step tutorial on how to do it.
+Here’s a step by step tutorial on how to do it: